 Source: Survivalist Prepper

 Stocking up on basic staple foods can be much more cost-effective than buying piles of freeze-dried foods.
-In fact, many staple food items like rice, bean, salt, and sugar will outlast other long-term storage foods.
+Staple food items like rice, bean, salt, and sugar will outlast other long-term storage foods.

 Lately, these fear ramblings largely focus on what will happen in the event of a natural disaster or terrorist attack.
 (I know there are other things to worry about too, maybe even more pressing, how about you not tell me about them in the comments.)
 And while I’ve always laughed at the doomsday preppers who build bunkers and stockpile guns, I’ve recently started to consider that they might be on to something.
 Not for an apocalypse, necessarily, but for a disaster on an ordinary American scale: Hurricanes Katrina or Sandy, September 11th, even the 2010 blizzard with its empty grocery shelves and no clear routes to the hospitals.
 In my early-morning panics, I ask myself, how on it do I think the Trump administration will be?
 Will Trump’s FEMA be a fast, organized, efficient machine?

-This is really two tips in one, well one observation and one tip.
-First, the observation.
+This is two tips in one, well, one observation and one tip.
+The first is observation.
 Prepping has become mainstream.
-When places like LifeHacker are covering how to start prepping, you can know two things.
+When places like LifeHacker are covering prepping 101 tips, you can know two things.
 Prepping has made it to the main stage, and the people prepping aren’t the same old demographic that most people would expect.

 Now the tip.
 No one can go it alone forever.
-With more people prepping now than almost any time in history, it’s very likely that there are others in your area that prep.
-Making contact with them, before disaster strikes could potentially result in an ally when you need them most.
+With more people prepping now than at almost any time in history, there are likely others in your area that prep.
+Contacting them before disaster strikes could result in an ally when you need them most.

 Tip # 12